pl247/ai-monitor/README.md

 ### Testing Network Bandwidth

-The AI Monitor now supports resporting tx and rx speed on 1 sec interval.
+The AI Monitor now supports reporting tx and rx speed on 1 sec interval.
 To test this you can send synthetic traffic using iPerf.

 ```
 sudo apt install iperf